ethan-logue/battleship/README.md

 In the game of Battleship, two players face off in a strategic guessing game.
 Each player has a grid where they can place a variety of battleships anywhere.
 The ships come in sizes of 1x2 to 1x6 and the locations of the opposing ships are hidden.
 Each player takes turns guessing the location of a ship by listing grid coordinates i.e. A6.
 The other player will then respond with if it was a hit or not and the player will mark their guess accordingly.
 Once all the boat coordinated have been revealed, the game is over and the last player remaining wins.

 **Tech Stack**
-- React
+- Frontend: React & TypeScript
-- PHP
-- MySQL
+- Backend: Javascript & MySQL

 ## Setup
 *Prerequisites*